denisecase/setup-brave-browser/README.md

 To create a profile:

-1. Click the profile icon in the top-right corner
+1. Click on the main menu (☰ in the upper right).
+Click "More Tools" / "Add new profile".
-2. Select: Add Profile
-3. Choose a name (e.g., "Work", "Personal", "Guest", "Anonymous")
+2. Enter a profile name (e.g., "Work", "Personal", "Guest", "Anonymous")
-4. Optionally set a unique color theme or icon
+3. Optionally set a unique color theme or icon

 Each profile has its own:
 - Bookmarks